webresh/drik-panchanga/README.md

 ### Location known

 First, type the Date in DD/MM/YYYY format in the 'Date' field.
+Negative value for YYYY are interpolated as proleptic Gregorian calendar.

 Second, type your location (city or district) in the Location field and click 'Search'.
 If found, then the coordinates and time zone are updated.
 If not, try the [next method](#location-unknown).